wilsonmar/oss-perf/jmeter.md

    * validate.jsontest.com which Blazemeter uses in its <a target="_blank"      href="https://blazemeter.com/blog/testing-soaprest-web-services-using-jmeter">documentation</a>

-0. In JMeter, create a Test Plan add a Test Group.
+0. In JMeter, create a Test Plan.
+1. Specify Theads (users) to be run concurrently (at the same time).
+PROTIP: There is limit to how much each server can run.
+1. Add a Test Group.
 Add to that group a Listener for HTTP.
 For server name use a dev test site:

    ```